Juliet-Simpson/Custom-Cupboards/README.md

 **Cupboards**

 Named 'cupboards' at the outset of the project, later sometimes referred to as 'designs' as designs would be a more logical name, given both cupboards and shelving units are available.
-Contains models, views and forms for users and site owners to perform all functionality related to 'cupboards' (and shelving untits).
+Contains models, views and forms for users and site owners to perform all functionality related to 'cupboards' (and shelving units).
 * Contains 3 models: Type, Material and Cupboard.
 Type and Material are both foreign keys in the Cupboard Model.
-* Designs page, entitled so from a users perspective, infact cupboards.html, giving users a list of all designs with an image and information and the option to select this design to proceed further towards its purchase.
+* Designs page, entitled so from a users perspective, in fact cupboards.html, giving users a list of all designs with an image and information and the option to select this design to proceed further towards its purchase.
 A view, 'cupboards' and url for rendering the template.
 * Filtering by type of the designs on cupbaords.html and sorting them by name, example price or material.
 Functionality to do this within the 'cupboards' view.
 * Cupboard details page, cupboard_details.html, and view and url to render the template, where a user can find out more information about a selected design and enter their required dimensions and shelves to press calculated and receive a quote on the next page.
 * Calculated Cupboard page, calculated_cupboard.html, showing the cost calculation result and postage cost for the users selected design, dimensions and shelves and option to recalculate this or add it to the cart.
 A view which performs the calculation and renders the page and associated url.